eclipse-thingweb/playground/packages/json-spell-checker/README.md

 ## Test Usage

-Test Examples are located under examples directory.
+Test Examples are located under the examples directory.
-For examples you need to fill 'typoCount' field that corresponds to the number of typos existing in the TD.
+When preparing TD examples, you must fill in the 'typoCount' field corresponding to the number of typos in the TD.